 After last night’s big finale for the overtly lesbian martial arts anime ViVid Strike!
 I was in a great mood.
 The spin-off of the classic Magical Girl Lyrical Nanoha franchise has easily been one of my most enjoyed anime this year and I felt it was time to properly revisit the franchise from the start.
 You see, I haven’t watched the original Nanoha series since it first aired back in 2004 through 2005.
-So with ViVid Strike! freshly wrapped up, a new season of Nanoha ViVid coming out next year and two new movies announced I dug all the way back to the start.
+So with ViVid Strike! freshly wrapped up and two new movies announced I dug all the way back to the start.

 First I need to give thanks to my friend Richard Beaubien, who helped me put Nanoha‘s strange origins on the map.
 In case you don’t know, the franchise didn’t start in 2004 with the first Nanoha TV anime, it technically stretches further back to the 90s.
 Specifically it started with the pornographic visual novel Triangle Heart, released in 1998.
-Scenario writer Tsuzuki Masaki came up with the Takamachi family, including Takamachi Nanoha, for the series’ third entry in 2001; Triangle Heart 3: Sweet Songs Forever.
+Scenario writer Tsuzuki Masaki came up with the Takamachi family, including Takamachi Nanoha, for the series’ third entry in 2000; Triangle Heart 3 ~Sweet Songs Forever~.

-Lyrical Omochabako was a short side-story, featuring the Takamachi family.
-It was still pornographic, since it was partnered with the main game, but we’re not going to be looking at the actual game, even though Nanoha does briefly appear in it.
-We want to look at the special music video that also came with the disc.
-The song, specifically titled Lyrical Toy Box, was performed by Hitomi to a fully animated sequence depicting Nanoha as a magical girl.
+Lyrical Toy Box was a collection of mini scenarios featuring the Takamachi family.
+It was still pornographic, since it was tied into the main game, but we’re not going to be looking at the actual game, even though Nanoha does briefly appear in it.
+We want to look at the animated music video that came with the Triangle Heart ~Sweet Songs Forever~ Sound Stage VA drama CD a year later.
+The song, specifically titled Lyrical Magical ~Suteki na Mahou~, was performed by Hitomi to a fully animated sequence depicting Nanoha as a magical girl.
 This was the founding stone for what would eventually become the Nanoha series.

-Since it wouldn’t be fair to talk about the music video without showing it to you all, here’s the 2001 original appearance of Takamichi Nanoha as a magical girl… Lyrical Toy Box!
+Since it wouldn’t be fair to talk about the music video without showing it to you all, here’s the 2002 animated appearance of Takamichi Nanoha as a magical girl… Lyrical Magical ~Suteki na Mahou~!

 Pretty great, isn’t it?
 While I’m glad it’s not the direction the eventual anime took, it’s still a delight to behold when you look back at it as this strange little “what if?” scenario.
-Unfortunately, Nanoha wouldn’t be seeing any more animation again until a few years later, in 2003.
-When a four episode Original Animated Video (That was what we used to call OVAs) series based on Triangle Heart 3 released.
-That’s right, this is the real first anime series in the Nanoha canon.
+Nanoha would next appear in animated form in the four episode Original Animated Video (That was what we used to call OVAs) series based on Triangle Heart 3 released in 2003.
+That’s right, this is the real first anime series in the Nanoha franchise.
 I hadn’t seen it until this weekend.

 I now understand why.